jfh5580/DNSC6290_RML/README.md

 ### Intended Use

-* **Business Value**: Enhancing educational value for students studying mortgage lending in an academic setting.
+* **Business Value**: Enhancing educational value for students or professionals studying mortgage lending in an academic setting.
-* **Objective**: Providing practical experience in responsible machine learning projects for educational purposes.
+* **Objective**: Providing practical experience in responsible machine learning projects for several purposes.
 * **Intended Users** : MSBA students and educators in the academic context of responsible machine learning.
 * **Additional Information** : Valuable educational resource for GWU students.